Upper School Curriculum

 Honors United States Government and Politics

-This course is designed for the senior government student who wants the challenge of longer and more advanced reading and writing assignments than in American Government.
-Course content will include the constitutional underpinnings of United States government, political beliefs and behaviors, political parties, interest groups, mass media, state and local government, the three branches of government, civil rights and liberties, and institutional and policy processes.
+This course is designed for the senior government student who wants the challenge of longer and more advanced reading and writing assignments than in United States Government.
+Course content will include the constitutional underpinnings of the United States government, political beliefs and behaviors, political parties, interest groups, mass media, state and local government, the three branches of government, civil rights and liberties and institutional and policy processes.
 Instruction will be provided in advanced research skills and critical analysis of political readings and current events.
 Students will be expected to develop competency in these areas.

 Prerequisite: Teacher recommendation based on U.S. History/ Honors U.S. History classroom performance